joncursi/cheddur-whitepaper/whitepaper.md

 \text{\sout{U}} tokens will be awarded via the programmatic inflation of the CHDR supply.
-Inflation aligns the interests of each stakeholder as the *Cheddur community as a whole*---reviewers, readers, developers, and the Cheddur team---collectively pay for the creation and curation of high-quality content.
+Inflation aligns the interests of each stakeholder as the *Cheddur community as a whole*---beginners, experts, companies, and the Cheddur team---collectively pay for the creation and curation of high-quality content.

-Review writers are able to post cryptocurrency reviews on the platform as frequently as they'd like and at *zero cost*---much like the mainstream social networks of today.
+Users are able to post cryptocurrency reviews on the platform as frequently as they'd like and at *zero cost*---much like the mainstream social networks of today.
 This encourages the production of fresh cryptocurrency reviews, which is healthy for the growth of the platform.

-Review readers are able to cast votes on these reviews---also at no direct cost---which encourages the curation of content.
+Users are able to cast votes on these reviews---also at no direct cost---which encourages the curation of content.
 Reviews that are deemed by the community to be of the highest quality (via up-votes) are rewarded in newly minted \text{\sout{U}} tokens.
-In addition to the author receiving a reward for their work, the curators who did the work of discovering and up-voting the author's content are also rewarded for their efforts.
+In addition to the review author receiving a reward for their work, the curators who did the work of discovering and up-voting the author's review are also rewarded for their efforts.

-This creates a positive feedback loop between review writers and review readers as they are financially incentivized to *work together* to deliver the highest-quality content to the platform.
+This creates a positive feedback loop between review writers (experts) and review readers (beginners) as they are financially incentivized to *work together* to deliver the highest-quality content to the platform.
 Furthermore, each stakeholder in the system is incentivized to maximize the growth of the network in order to offset the downward effects of inflation on the price of their own \text{\sout{U}}.
-So long as the rate of growth of the platform (e.g. high-quality reviews, profiles, and users) exceeds the rate of inflation, each stakeholder will benefit in the long run.
+So long as the rate of growth of the platform (e.g. high-quality reviews, company profiles, and users) exceeds the rate of inflation, each stakeholder will benefit in the long run.

 ### Monetary Policy

-The CHDR currency will start with an initial supply of 100MM \text{\sout{U}}.
+The CHDR currency will start with an initial supply of 100M \text{\sout{U}}.
 To bootstrap early growth and participation in the Cheddur network, the CHDR supply will inflate at an initial rate of 9.5% annually.
 Every year, the annual inflation rate will decrease by 0.5% until an annual inflation rate of 1% is